 “We’ve lost yet another star…hero…icon.”

 I was in Los Angeles the day Michael Jackson died and recall how the news of his death paralyzed the city, even the nation.
 Then Prince died.
 Followed by Billy Idol.
 Then George Michael.
 Yes, then Carrie Fisher.
 Each time, social media exploded with comments and viewpoints about how unfair life is People sadly admitted the year had claimed too many good people, that they were too young to be taken from us.
 Many posted Instagram pictures with warm condolences—yes, even Christians.

-As I read them, I was fascinated by the outpouring of emotions from Christians when famous actors, musicians or entertainers die.
-It seems we overlook their lifestyles, characters or beliefs as we eulogize them and exude our support.
-Even though they lived and championed immoral lifestyles, mocked Christianity or openly rejected religion, we parade their good qualities, relive the awards, milestones and recognition they received in their lifetime, then post their music, lyrics or movie themes in our social media streams with beautiful “RIP” comments.
+As I read them, I was fascinated by the outpouring of emotions from Christians when famous actors, musicians, or entertainers die.
+We overlook their lifestyles, characters, and beliefs in our profuse eulogies.
+Of course, they lived and championed immoral lifestyles, mocked Christianity, or openly rejected religion.
+Yet, we parade their good qualities and relive the awards, milestones, and recognition they received in their lifetime.
+Then, we post their music, lyrics, or movie themes in our social media streams with beautiful “RIP” comments.

 It seems as though the Oscars, Emmys, Grammy’s and other worldly awards outweigh heavenly rewards.
 Shiny Oscars seem to garner more attention than heaven’s “gold, silver, and precious stones” (1 Corinthians 3:12-14).